What is bankruptcy?

 What happens to secured debts?

 If you have provided collateral for a loan, the loan is called a secured debt.
-The most common examples of secured debts are home mortgage loans and car loans.
-If you have filed for bankruptcy and are behind on your payments for this type of loan, the creditor can ask the bankruptcy court to have the automatic stay lifted in order to foreclose or repossess the property.
-However, if you are current on your secured loans, you can usually keep the property and keep making payments as before.
+The most common examples of secured debts are home mortgages and car loans.
+If you have filed for bankruptcy and are behind on your payments for this type of loan, the creditor can ask the bankruptcy court to have the automatic stay lifted to foreclose or repossess the property.
+However, if you are current on your secured loans, you can keep the property and make payments as before.

 How will filing for bankruptcy protection affect my credit?

-Filing a petition for bankruptcy will negatively affect your credit.
-It will normally stay on your credit report for 10 years, but does become less significant over time.
-Two years after the completion of the bankruptcy, debtors are usually eligible for mortgage loans on terms often as good as those of others, with similar financial profiles, who have not filed for bankruptcy protection.
-Whether you will be allowed to keep your credit cards after filing bankruptcy (even if you have a zero balance), is up to the credit card company.
-If you are discharging credit card debt, the affected credit card companies will likely cancel the card unless you agree to pay the debt notwithstanding the bankruptcy.
+Filing a bankruptcy petition will negatively affect your credit.
+It will normally stay on your credit report for 10 years but does become less significant over time.
+Two years after the completion of the bankruptcy, debtors are usually eligible for mortgage loans on terms often as good as those of others with similar financial profiles who have not filed for bankruptcy protection.
+If you discharge credit card debt, the affected credit card companies will likely cancel the card unless you agree to pay the debt, notwithstanding the bankruptcy.

 Call Us 24/7